sanjheeg/excelToPDF/README.md

 # what is this project
-this project takes excesl sheets as input and converts them to pdfs
+this project takes excel sheets as input and converts them to pdfs